projectcalico/calico/v2.0/usage/configuration/bgp.md

 If you are explicitly configuring the BGP topology for your Calico network, you may wish to disable the full node-to-node mesh.
-Use the `calicoctl bgp node-mesh` command to disable or re-enable the mesh.
+Use the `calicoctl config set nodeToNodeMesh` command to disable or re-enable the mesh.

 If you are building your network from scratch and do not need the full node-to-node mesh we recommend turning off the mesh before configuring your